Sumer16/Sumer16/README.md

 # Hey there, I'm Sumer! 👋

 I'm a **Mobile Engineer** with over 3 years of experience in full-stack mobile and web development.
 I graduated from Oregon State University with a Master's in Computer Science.
 During my Master's, I interned at Forbes & Pride Places.
 Before pursuing my Master's, I used to work as a **Frontend Engineer** at Accenture.
-I'm passionate about learning, improving, and making user-centric applications that improve the lives of people on a daily basis.
+I'm passionate about learning, problem-solving and developing software that makes a meaningful impact on people's lives every day.

 ⚡ **Programming languages:** JavaScript, TypeScript, Kotlin, Swift, Python, Go, C++\
 ⚡ **Database Technologies:** PostgreSQL, MySQL, NoSQL, MongoDB, SQLite, Redis\